 This year, Valentine’s Day might feel less romantic than in years past.
-We’re approaching a full year of pandemic quarantines and lockdowns, and some couples may want to stay safely at home rather than spend a night on the town.
+Many are still experiencing economic uncertainty and some couples may want to stay safely at home rather than spend a night on the town.

 However you celebrate Valentine’s Day with your loved ones, we urge you to also take advantage of this time together to plan for the future; set a goal to save up for something really special, and resolve to have it paid for before next year’s holiday comes again.